CS-DS-125/125book/source/02-ValuesAndVariables/Variables.rst

    will help you and others understand your code and what each variable is used for.

-We call these wisely chosen variable names "mnemonic variable names".
+We call these wisely chosen variable names "mnemonic variable names."
 The word *mnemonic* means "memory aid".
 We choose mnemonic variable names to help us remember why we created the variable in the first place.